Inside Assassin's Creed Valhalla: Wrath of the Druids' new in-game economy

 This new trading system and the many other services we gathered in Dublin are here to make you feel at home, a bit like your new settlement in Ireland where you can pass by and upgrade your gear, equip your new cosmetics and sell your Irish resources.

 This system also leads to new loot being available out in the Wrath of the Druids game world.
-Depending on where the player is in the game and what their goals are, they’re still trying to gather loot for their settlement or upgrading weapons---how did you balance those larger game world goals against the internal system of Wrath of the Druids?
+Depending on where the player is in the game and what their goals are, they’re still trying to gather loot for their settlement or upgrading weapons -- how did you balance those larger game world goals against the internal system of Wrath of the Druids?

 Good question!
 Because Wrath of the Druids is available very early in the adventure, we had to deal with a variety of player progression levels.
 That’s why we decided to have level scaling for the enemies you will encounter and adapt the expansion to the different profiles of player.
 However, your gear, your skills and your abilities will always make a great difference in fight.